Woman in white maxi dress on the beach. Her feet are in the water.

 • Lack of sickness/pain

-4. Be specific
+4. Be Specific

 When you first start making lists it’s okay to have general ideas.
 As you keep writing its important to get detailed.
 A superficial list isn’t as helpful as specific items.

-5. Use prompts
+5. Use Writing Prompts

 For example, use the prompt “I am grateful…” for an easy way to acknowledge gratitude.
 Here are two examples of using this prompt: